syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 #### Create Connector With Source Node and Target Node

- Here, we have used `SourceNodeID` and `TargetNodeID` property of the Connector.These properties wil be assigned with `ID` property of the Node.
+ Here, we have used `SourceNodeID` and `TargetNodeID` property of the Connector.These properties will be assigned with `ID` property of the Node.

 {% tabs %}
 {% highlight xaml %}